New Zealand Liberation Museum: History

 New Zealand Monument in Le Quesnoy, France.

-New Zealand Divisional Commander, Major General Russell, entering Le Quesnoy, France, on horseback, in the early morning after its capture during World War I.
+New Zealand Divisional Commander, Major General Russell, entering Le Quesnoy, France, on horseback, in the early morning after its capture during the First World War.

-New Zealand soldiers of the 4th Battalion of the New Zealand Rifle Brigade, gathered in the market square of Le Quesnoy the day after the recapture of the town during World War I.
+New Zealand soldiers of the 4th Battalion of the New Zealand Rifle Brigade, gathered in the market square of Le Quesnoy the day after the recapture of the town during the First World War.

-The actions of the New Zealand Division are noted as the most successful day on the Western Front during World War I.
+The actions of the New Zealand Division are noted as the most successful day on the Western Front during the First World War.

 Local appreciation is evident in streets being named after New Zealanders and soldiers such as Lieutenant Leslie Averill who climbed the ladder and first set foot in Le Quesnoy.
-Averill opened the public memorial in 1923, located near where he entered the town which honours the New Zealand troops.
+Averill opened the public memorial in 1923, located near where he entered the town, which honours the New Zealand troops.
 There is also a pre-school, Ecole Maternelle du Dr Averill, in his namesake.